 Sparkles-Pro: Timeline Copy

-The Sparkles Timeline Copy Tool does just what its name says.
-Technically it is a copy tool for timeline ranges with the additional feature to x-mirror all poses in a time range. thus it naturally supports the creation of Walk Cycles.
+The Sparkles Timeline Copy Tool for timeline ranges with the additional ability to x-mirror all poses in a given time range.
+The mirror copy feature naturally supports the creation of Walk Cycles.

 Define the copy range